nshkrdotcom/nshkrdotcom.github.io/README.md

 This keeps logo extraction consistent in local runs and CI and guarantees cache-busting whenever the source logo content changes.

+For freshness, the site now does two things:
+- accepts optional `repository_dispatch` events from source repos
+- runs a short scheduled source-change detector that watches recent README/logo asset pushes across both GitHub owners and only performs the heavy sync when relevant changes are found

 ## Local Development

 ### Prerequisites